vprusso/toqito/docs/tutorials.xor_quantum_value.rst

     pred_mat = np.array([[0, 0],
                          [0, 1]])

-That is, the `prob_mat` matrix encapsulates that each question pair :math:`\{(0,0), (0, 1), (1, 0), (1, 1)\}` is equally likely.
+That is, the :code:`prob_mat` matrix encapsulates that each question pair :math:`\{(0,0), (0, 1), (1, 0), (1, 1)\}` is equally likely.

-The `pred_mat` matrix indicates what the winning outcome of Alice and Bob should be.
-For instance, `pred_mat[0][0] = 0` describes the scenario where Alice and Bob both recieve :math:`0` as input.
+The :code:`pred_mat` matrix indicates what the winning outcome of Alice and Bob should be.
+For instance, :code:`pred_mat[0][0] = 0` describes the scenario where Alice and Bob both receive :math:`0` as input.
 As we want to satisfy the winning condition :math:`x \land y = a \oplus b`, we must have that :math:`a
 \oplus b = 0` to satisfy the case when both :math:`x` and :math:`y` are equal to zero.
-A similar logic can be followed to populate the remaining entries of the `pred_mat` variable.
+A similar logic can be followed to populate the remaining entries of the :code:`pred_mat` variable.

-We will use both of the `prob_mat` and `pred_mat` variables in the coming subsections to make use of the `toqito` package to compute both the classical and quantum value of the CHSH game.
+We will use both of the :code:`prob_mat` and :code:`pred_mat` variables in the coming subsections to make use of the :code:`toqito` package to compute both the classical and quantum value of the CHSH game.

 A classical strategy for the CHSH game
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^